aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

 This repository is provided as a supplementary material for Naufal Rahman Avicena's Final Year Project (FYP) titled "CNN-based Bioacoustics Classification of Elephant and Non-Elephant Sounds".

 This repository consists of the main codes for our study.
+The codes are best to run on Jupyter Notebook.

 Part of the codes were adopted from several repositories: